wayanjimmy/notebook/content/anime.md

+---
+title: "Anime"
+metaTitle: "Anime"
+metaDescription: "I keep the list of my favorites and want to watch on this note."
+---

 I love to spend time watching Anime.
 I keep the list of my favorites and want to watch on this note.

 Favorites